COVID19Tracking/website/README.md

 npm install
 ```

-After, you will need to pull the most recent data files to your machine.
+After, you will need to pull the most recent data files to your machine and grab the Contentful API keys.

 ```shell
 npm run setup
 ```

 To run the website locally, use: